 Searose – The Experts in Dust Control

 Have you calculated your maximum CFM flow and figured out how big of a dust collector that you need?
 Have you cleared out some space in your workshop?
-Now it’s time to select the right dust collector for you.
+Now it’s time to select the right dust collector for you and arrange for the appropriate rubbish removal.
 At Searose Environmental, we custom design dust collection systems that are unmatched in performance and reliability.
 Shop our full range of dust collectors today or enquire with our team on 1300 48 48 49.
 Searose Environmental can also provide leading dust control Brisbane installation and dust collector maintenance services that are sure to keep your focus on the work at hand.